matplotlib/matplotlib/doc/users/fonts.rst

-Fonts in Matplotlib Text Engine
+Fonts in Matplotlib text engine
 ===============================

 Matplotlib needs fonts to work with its text engine, some of which are shipped alongside the installation.
 However, users can configure the default fonts, or even provide their own custom fonts!
 For more details, see :doc:`Customizing text properties </tutorials/text/text_props>`.

 However, Matplotlib also provides an option to offload text rendering to a TeX engine (``usetex=True``), see :doc:`Text rendering with LaTeX </tutorials/text/usetex>`.

-Font Specifications
+Font specifications
 -------------------
 Fonts have a long and sometimes incompatible history in computing, leading to different platforms supporting different types of fonts.
 In practice, there are